aaronfeingold/fest-vibes-ai-ETL/README.md

 # ajf-live-re-wire

 ## Overview
-`ajf-live-re-wire` is a Python project designed to reorganize the WWOZ Livewire.
-It uses web scraping to gather and process data from the WWOZ Livewire website.
+`ajf-live-re-wire` is a Python ETL Pipeline.
+It was designed initially to reorganize the WWOZ Livewire, a music calendar of events in New Orleans.
+Its main purpose now is analyze and evaluate trends within local and-eventually-global music trends.

 ## Prerequisites
 - Python 3.11.10